danvonk/danvonk.github.io/posts/2025-04-02-kerala-india.md

 are wide and still used as working beaches by fishermen.")

-The Kerala backwaters are another great day-trip to make and we did ours in long "kayaks".
+The Kerala backwaters are another great day-trip to make and we did ours in long piloted canoes.
 I'd recommend this over the traditional house boats, which double up as hotels.
-These boats are quite large and don't get you into the smaller waterways, which feel much more authentic and local.
+Those boats are quite large and don't get you into the smaller waterways, which feel much more authentic and local.

 ![A boat on the backwaters](/images/IMG_20250325_090408.jpg "Travelling the